 National scholarship program for minority students who demonstrate leadership potential, commitment to community service and financial need.
 Awards up to $30,000 for four years.
 Application available November 1, 2017 and due February 1, 2018.

 National scholarship program for academically talented African-American high school seniors with demonstrated financial need, social commitment, and leadership potential. $10,000 per year for four years.
 Early Applicant Deadline: November 1, 2017.
 Final Deadline: January 9, 2018.

 The UNCF site links to a number of scholarships that the organization administers, primarily for minority students.

 State-wide program offering scholarships to students of Latino/Hispanic heritage.
 2018 application not yet available.

 The Organization for Autism Research offers $3,000 scholarships to students with an autism spectrum diagnosis who will be attending a two-year community college; a four-year college or university; a trade, technical, or vocational school; or a cooperative life skills program.
 Application available December 4, 2017.

 Children of Fallen Patriots Foundation

-College scholarships and educational counseling for children who have lost a parent in the line of duty.
+College scholarships of $6,250 and educational counseling for children of military service members who have lost a parent in the line of duty.

 Virginia Military Survivors and Dependent Education Program